gluster/glusterdocs/Administrator Guide/Setting Up Volumes.md

 ## Creating Dispersed Volumes

 Dispersed volumes are based on erasure codes.
-It stripes the encoded data of files, with some redundancy addedd, across multiple bricks in the volume.
-You can use dispersed volumes to have a configurable level of reliability with a minimum space waste.
+It stripes the encoded data of files, with some redundancy added, across multiple bricks in the volume.
+You can use dispersed volumes to have a configurable level of reliability with minimum space waste.

 **Redundancy**